Justin Hartley Teases Rocky Romantic Twist On ‘This Is Us’

-Justin Hartley knows that his This Is Us character, Kevin Pearson, messes up a lot—especially in the romance department.
+Justin Hartley knows that his This Is Us character, Kevin Pearson, messes up a lot — especially in the romance department.
 Now, Hartley’s character’s love life will take another unexpected twist in an upcoming episode of the hit NBC drama.

 In a new interview with Us Weekly, Justin Hartley talked about the love triangle that is currently playing out between Kevin and his off-Broadway play co-stars Olivia (Janet Montgomery) and Sloane (Milana Vayntrub).
 Fans will recall that when Olivia skipped town to “find herself,” Kevin hooked up with Sloane over the holidays, then later told the blonde Brit that he planned to keep dating Sloane because sometimes “you have to do the right thing, even if it’s not what you want.”